 In Stanford’s second-ranked program, only 13% of the class of 2017 has a business major.
 Unsurprisingly, given the Palo Alto university’s ties to the technology industry, Stanford’s MBA class is also heavy on STEM majors, who comprise 39% of the class.
 A robust 48% hail from majors in the social sciences, humanities, and other areas of study.

-For undergraduates who are considering a top MBA degree in the future, you might want to resist the urge to major in business as a default.
-If a STEM or arts field fascinates and challenges you, consider choosing it as a major.
+For undergraduates who are considering a top MBA degree program in the future, you might want to resist the urge to major in business as a default.
+If a STEM or liberal arts degree fascinates and challenges you, consider choosing it as a major.
 In addition to broadening your horizons, you just might improve your chances at getting into a top MBA program.